rainintime7/Leetcode/# 剑指32-iii.md

 ]

 #### solution double-ended queue
+- use the length of return list to judge whether locate in an odd level or an even level

 - two-side queue, can pop element from left side or right side. here is some usage:

 ```python
 class collections.deque([iterable[, maxlen]])